SarahBump/LADYMAFIA/_posts/2015-11-15-HedyLamar.markdown

 **Why you should know her, and why she is definitely a member of the mafia:**

 She basically invented wifi.
-Hedy used her knowledge of torpedos (yes, torpedos) to help develop a frequency-hopping technology to thwart German U-Boats during World War II.
+Hedy used her knowledge of torpedos (yes, torpedos) to help develop a frequency-hopping technology to thwart German U-Boats during World War II that served as the basis for wifi technology that lets us send our beloved selfies across the world with the click of a button.

 **She is definitely not basic:**